damico/greenwich-experiment/README.md

 ## User Interface
 The UI is done through the 16X2 LCD Display, using I2C.
-The software which controls de LCD is written in Python 3 and was based on the work of MilesBDyson, which can be found here: https://github.com/MilesBDyson/I2C-LCD/blob/master/lcd_i2c.py
+The software which controls de LCD is written in Python 3 and was based on the work of MilesBDyson, which can be found here: https://github.com/MilesBDyson/I2C-LCD/blob/master/lcd_i2c.py .
+At **python/** folder there is a lcd_ui.py file which handles the messages into the display.
+This code requires **psutil** module (`pip3 install psutil`).